Poseidon-ZKP/zkvote-contract/README.md

 Launch 3 committee daemons (each in it's own terminal, as the process will not terminate until votes are tallied).
 For demo purposes, we set the tally to be triggered when the total voting weight reaches 10.
+Alternatively, it can be run with no `-v` flag and only committee member number parameter.
+In this case, tally will trigger when `endBlock` is reached.

 ```sh
 $ yarn ts-node scripts/committee.ts -v 10 1